-1. Attach the bracket to the new 2.5-inch storage drive.
+1. Attach the bracket to the new hard disk drive.

-2. Connect the cable to the new 2.5-inch storage drive.
+2. Attach the cable to the new hard disk drive.

-3. Insert the new storage drive 1 and then pivot it downward 2.
-Ensure that the new storage drive is seated in place and the tape does not cover the speaker.
+3. Insert the new hard disk drive together with its bracket 1 and pivot it downward 2.
+Ensure that the new hard disk drive is seated in place.